projectsveltos/sveltos/docs/addons/kustomize.md

 | default/sveltos-management-workload | :ConfigMap      | production | production-the-map        | N/A     | 2023-05-16 00:59:13 -0700 PDT | kustomize-with-configmap |
 +-------------------------------------+-----------------+------------+---------------------------+---------+-------------------------------+--------------------------+
 ```

+## Next Steps

+For a better understanding of the Sveltos and Flux integration, check out the Flux Sources examples [here](./example_flux_sources.md).

 [^1]: This __ClusterProfile__ allows you to install Flux in your management cluster.
 However, before applying it, ensure your management cluster has labels that match the specified clusterSelector.
 ```yaml